-If you're wanting to visit an Edinburgh whisky distillery but not sure where to go, then you must read our Best Distillery Tours Near Edinburgh Guide.
-We’ve done the research, and have come up with the optimal strategy, whether you’re self-driving, catching public transport, or would like to have someone else organise it for you.
-And if you're wanting to visit a distillery but are currently locked down thanks to COVID-19, we've included a list of samples you can buy, to do your own virtual tours and tastings at home.
+If you want to visit an Edinburgh whisky distillery but unsure where to go, you must read our Best Distillery Tours Near Edinburgh Guide.
+We have done the research and have come up with the optimal strategy, whether you are self-driving, catching public transport, or would like to have someone else organise it for you.
+For the best distillery tours near Edinburgh, read on!

-- Check the distillery's website for opening hours and tour times as they change throughout the year.
+Please check the distillery's website for opening hours and tour times as they change throughout the year.
 The times listed below were accurate at the time of writing.
-Due to COVID-19 distilleries may change tour/tasting times at short notice.

-- Most distillery tours near Edinburgh (and throughout Scotland) are not wheelchair accessible/suitable for those mobility impaired, as they tend to be in old buildings with narrow walkways and usually there are stairs.
+Most distillery tours near Edinburgh are at least partially wheelchair accessible/suitable for those with mobility impairments, as they are generally in newer buildings (unlike most distilleries in the rest of Scotland).
 Contact the distillery directly if you have any questions.
 Also have a look at Euan's Guide - a purpose built website that makes it easier for disabled people to find great places to go.

 But I Don’t Want to (or can’t) Drive!

 All of the following distilleries are accessible by public transport (bus or train) from Edinburgh, and the journey is roughly 90 minutes (each way).
 While there are other distilleries accessible by public transport (Glengoyne and Auchentoshan for instance – see The Best Distillery Tours Near Glasgow) the time to reach them by public transport is over 2 hours each way.